bamos/reading-list/notes-nontechnical.md

 #### Quotes
 Page 339
-> “We live now upon an island amid many perils, and our hands are more often upon the bowstring than upon the harp”
+> "We live now upon an island amid many perils, and our hands are more often upon the bowstring than upon the harp"

 ### The Lord of The Rings, Book 3
 + Date Finished: 2011.12.24